Chôros No. 10: Analysis

 Chôros No. 10 falls into two main sections, the first for orchestra alone, the second adding a mixed choir.
 The question of the further subdivision of part one is less certain.
-It can be regarded as falling into two subdivisions: a rhythmically energetic impetus (page numbers 1–18) and an impressionistic noctume, with the tempo marking Lent (page numbers 18–35).
+It can be regarded as falling into two subdivisions: a rhythmically energetic impetus (page numbers 1–18) and an impressionistic nocturne, with the tempo marking Lent (page numbers 18–35).

 The composer describes Amazonian birdsong as an important source of motivic material in the opening portion of Chôros No.10.
 The first thematic fragment, presented in the flute in bar 3, is "a transfigured melodic cell characteristic of the song of a rare bird of the Brazilian forests, called in some places Azulão da mata"—in English called blue-black grosbeak.